ibm-cloud-docs/hs-crypto/rotate-master-key.md

   When prompted, enter the master key parts to be loaded into the new master key register, the password for the signature key file to be used, and password for each selected key part file sequentially.

-  The new master key is now in `Full uncommited` state in the New Master Key Register.
+  The new master key is now in `Full uncommited` state in the new master key register.

   To load a new master key, you need to enter at least two master key parts.
 Make sure that at least one master key part is not used for the current master key.
-Otherwise, the same master key is generated and you are not able to load it to the New Master Key Register.
+Otherwise, the same master key is generated and you are not able to load it to the new master key register.
   {: important}

 2. Commit the new master key with the following command: